 This one touched a lot of emotions.
 I was at the edge of my seat during most of the heart-rending 70 minutes.
 I couldn’t believe the tears that burst out of me, seeing the anguish of the helpless widow played by Sue Wanjiru.

 18 hours brought the sad story of healthcare in Kenya closer home.
-Sadly, I was one of the people who missed the premiere screenings in November 2017.
-So when I found out it was showing earlier during the European Film Festival in May, I couldn’t miss it.
+Sadly, I was one of the people who missed the movie premiere screenings in November 2017.
+So when I found out it was showing during the European Film Festival in May, I couldn’t miss it.

 Of course, 18 hours caught the right world attention.
-It recently won three awards at Africa Magic Viewers Choice Awards 2018 in Nigeria for Best Film Editor, Best East African movie (previously won by Kati Kati), and Best Film Overall, which were received by producer Phoebe Ruguru.
+It recently won three awards at Africa Magic Viewers Choice Awards 2018 in Nigeria for Best Film Editor, Best East African movie (previously won by Kati Kati), and Best Film Overall, received by producer Phoebe Ruguru.
 Now, doesn’t that make you want to watch it?

 4. Supa Modo